Income tax issues with ownership of rental properties

 Without an election, if one spouse who wholly owns a property transfers a very small share of a per cent or so to the other, HMRC would make a fifty-fifty split automatically.
 This would save the couple jointly a significant amount by moving half the income from perhaps the donor spouse’s 40 or 50% tax band to the recipient’s 20 or even 0% tax band.

-People who are not married or in a civil partnership may own property as joint tenants in any respective proportion such as seventy-five twenty-five, but may split the rental income in a different way they have agreed between them, preferably in writing, if they have a disparity in their particular tax rates.
-Of course they may do this without regard to income tax tax, but the point is that they have considerable flexibility.
+People who are not married or in a civil partnership may own property as tenants-in-common in any respective proportion such as seventy-five twenty-five, but may split the rental income in a different way they have agreed between them, preferably in writing, if they have a disparity in their particular tax rates.
+Of course they may do this without regard to income tax, but the point is that they have considerable flexibility.
 For capital gains tax purposes, gains will follow the underlying beneficial ownership as outlined.

 You will see that it is possible to arrange your affairs in order to reduce the tax burden on a common sense way and without resorting to any scheme HMRC might not like.
 This does not mean that it is necessarily straightforward to do so as issues outlined here and in the previous article have to be considered carefully.
 You should seek professional advice before taking action.